celer/hopjs/README.md

   Hop.defineClass("UserService",UserService,function(api){
     api.usage("Manages users");

-    //Cache user's as they are loaded for 60 seconds, and try to force the client to cache the results as well! api.get("load","/user/:id").demand("id").cacheId("/user/:id",60,true);
+    //Cache users as they are loaded for 60 seconds, and try to force the client to cache the results as well! api.get("load","/user/:id").demand("id").cacheId("/user/:id",60,true);

     //Invalidate the cache when a user is deleted api.del("delete","/user/:id").demand("id").cacheInvalidate("/user/:id");

-    //Cache the search results for 5000
+    //Cache the search results for 5000 seconds api.get("list","/user/").optional("sortBy").cacheId("/users/:start/:size/",5000).demand("start").demand("size");
-    api.get("list","/user/").optional("sortBy").cacheId("/users/:start/:size/",5000).demand("start").demand("size");